elamaran619/amazon-quicksight-user-guide/doc_source/external-identity-providers-setting-up-saml.md

 You can view account details in the AWS Management Console\.

 Once you have set up SAML and the IAM policy or policies, you don't need to invite users manually\.
-The first time users open Amazon QuickSight, they are provisioned automatically\.
+The first time that users open Amazon QuickSight, they are provisioned automatically\.
 If they have permissions for the `quicksight:CreateUser` action, they are added as Amazon QuickSight users\.
 If they have permissions for the `quicksight:CreateAdmin` action, they are added as Amazon QuickSight administrators\.

 ## Step 3: Configure the SAML IdP<a name="external-identity-providers-config-idp"></a>